 The Cayman Islands Court of Appeal hears appeals from the Grand Court.
-Unlike the Grand Court, which sits throughout the year, the Court of Appeal generally sits three sessions of three weeks, approximately in April, September, and November each year.
-All judges of the Court of Appeal have previously held high judicial office in the Cayman Islands, England, or elsewhere in the Commonwealth.
+Unlike the Grand

+Court, which sits throughout the year, the Court of Appeal generally sits three sessions of three weeks, approximately in April, September, and November each year, although it is possible, in certain limited circumstances and where practicable and necessary in the interests of justice, for parties to apply for a special sitting.

+All judges of the Court of Appeal have previously held high judicial office for many years in the Cayman Islands, England, or elsewhere in the Commonwealth.